-With its array of tempting restaurants and buzzing café terraces lining the marina, Propriano is a popular resort oozing a real traditional feel and relaxed atmosphere – the perfect place to lounge, indulge yourself with a lazy lunch or simply watch the world go by.
+With its array of tempting restaurants and buzzing café terraces lining the marina, Propriano, located in Valinco, is a popular resort oozing a real traditional feel and relaxed atmosphere – the perfect place to lounge, indulge yourself with a lazy lunch or simply watch the world go by.
 It is also an important departure point for boat trips and water sports.

 Olmeto is situated on an incline of hills with a grandstand view over Propriano.
 It is a quielty captivating village and one in which it's possible to feel the old Corsica rising from between the cobbles and in the tilted gables of the houses.
 What attracts visitors today is the charm, the village life of shops and cafés, and, of course, the fantastic view of the area from Olmeto's two main streets.
 Our properties are in the area close to the beach and are both accessible yet with a quiet, rural feel.

 Read more about exploring the highlights of this region of Corsica on our blog.

 - Between the headlands of Capo di Muro and Campomoro lies the Gulf of Valinco.
 The bay stretches along the rugged west coast from the sleepy, laid back village of Porto Pollo to Campomoro, interspersed with white sand beaches of varied shapes and sizes, all with clear waters superb for swimming and snorkelling.

 - Propriano has a couple of good beaches - Plage du Lido and Plage du Corsaire - and sailing, diving and other water sports are popular here.
 Restaurants line the port and there is a great deal of choice and you can also take boat trips out into the Gulf from a number of operators along the harbourside.